 Maybe because the track that runs around the garden is an obvious giveaway, visitors often ask about the trains.
-In good weather they can often be seen parked in the garden or running round the track, as they have proven to be much more effective than a wheelbarrow.
+Our family use the trains all the time, as they have proven to be much more effective than wheelbarrows, but unfortunately we do not give train rides to visitors.
+However, in good weather you might catch a glimpse of one parked in the garden whilst Barry pops inside for a cup of tea.

 Barry is not especially a train enthusiast and has never claimed to be a train expert, but his interest in engineering led him to have a go a building one.
 He built an electric train first,